Cutter compensation explained.

 Although Heidenhain cutter compensation or Heidenhain cutter comp looks different.
 In the programme it functions in exactly the same way.

-In the parameters or settings of your control you can set up your system to allow for the radius or the diameter of your cutting tool.
+In the parameters or settings of your control you can set up your system to use the radius or the diameter of your cutting tool.

 When people talk about cutter compensation G code they may say “cutter comp G code” it’s often shortened.